 Switches 1, 2, 3, and 4 assign the OctoPOPIT sensor loops to point numbers on the control panel.
-Table 14 shows the OctoPOPIT switch settings for point assignments.
+Table 15 on page 42 shows the OctoPOPIT switch settings for point assignments.

 Switch 5 sets line termination.
-Refer to Table 15.
+Refer to $\it Table~16$ on page 42.